faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 The viability of any individual relationship is conditioned at least somewhat on both parties upholding certain fundamental _principles_ related to minimum levels of respect or consideration for the other (e.g., respect for the other's body and/or autonomy); however, some New Testament verses put undue weight on the nature of a person's religious commitments compared with a person's existing relationships (what has been referred to elsewhere as "doctrine over person").

-* John taught that if a person believed in a different doctrinal version of Jesus Christ (i.e., the gnostic doctrine) that they should not say "hi" to them or invite them into your house.
+* John taught that if a person believed in a different doctrinal version of Jesus Christ (i.e., the gnostic doctrine) that a disciple should not greet such a person or invite them into their house.
 [2 John 1: 7-11](https://www.lds.org/scriptures/nt/2-jn/1.7-11)

 * Jesus Christ discouraged a disciple from burying his father with the statement "let the dead bury their dead".
 This teaching is used by many believers to prioritize Church and religion over family and non-believers.

 *  "Another said, 'I will follow you, Lord; but let me first say farewell to those at my home.'
 Jesus said to him, 'No one who puts his hand to the plow and looks back is fit for the kingdom of God.'
 (Luke 9:61--62)